rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 a part that can be run in parallel is called a "parallel region".
 Any program will have some serial regions.
 In a good parallel program, most of the time is spent in parallel regions.

-Any algorithm will have parallel regions and serial regions.
 The program can never run faster than the sum of the serial regions.
-Fortunately, the parallel part is often much larger than the serial part.

 >## Serial and Parallel regions
 >